When it comes to online security, one of the most important and most basic of the components that keep you safe is the humble password.

 The “Nonsense Phrase” method exemplified in the XKCD comic has been touted as outdated in recent years because crackers have started to catch onto it and work the logic into their password guesser programs.
 This might disqualify it as a method to be used for the absolute most secure things imaginable, like secret intelligence reports and the like.

 However for you, the average person, it should still suffice.
 All types of security are an exercise in risk management above all else.
 There is absolutely no silver bullet for security of any type, no security system that can’t be overcome, or any truly impenetrable vault on the planet.

-It may as well be perfect, unless you’re dealing with assets beyond most people’s means.
-Even your bank account and the like is not going to be worth it to the average hacker if it takes that long because there’s no telling how long it will take once it passes that 3 day mark.
+It may as well be perfect unless you’re dealing with assets beyond most people’s means.
+Even your bank account and the like are not going to be worth it to the average hacker if it takes that long because there’s no telling how long it will take once it passes that 3-day mark.
 It could be four days, a week, or three decades for all they know…and so most of the time, they’ll move onto an easier target.